MNP-Digital/gulp-registry/README.md

 Clean (empty) the directory defined by the `buildDir` option.

+`deploy`

+After a build is complete, move certain files (based on provided glob patterns) to another location.

 `serve`

 Start a static HTTP server and serve the `buildDir` on the specified `port`.

-`deploy`

-After a build is complete, move certain files (based on provided glob patterns) to another location.

 ## Options

-`buildDir`
+`buildDir` - default:  `"./dist"`

-The root directory of the generated assets, and the root directory of the static HTTP server. (default: "./dist")
+The root directory of the generated assets, and the root directory of the static HTTP server.

-`port`

-The port on which to to serve the static HTTP server. (default: 9001)

 `deploy`